XiaoyuJiang17/ScalableLVMOGP/README.md

 7/2/2024
 The saved model end with 2 is the current best model in spatio-temporal dataset.
 We keep that for future use.

+8/2/2024
+prepare_and_train_model_catlatent.py is a generalized implementation of prepare_and_train_model.py, which supports catenation of trainable and fixed latent variables, each part may have their own initialization.